“Matticus! Help! I’m in a 5/12 Mythic guild and they broke apart and I applied for a Cutting Edge guild! What can I do to not sh** the bed?”

 I will always respect someone who takes up an extra 30 seconds pre-pull to ask a question about an assignment as opposed to wiping 6 minutes later because they were unclear as what their position was.
 Things like interrupt orders, CC assignments, when Heroism is used, and so forth are all excellent questions and a new player to the raid might’ve been used to their old guild’s method of doing things so it shouldn’t be assumed that they know what the new guild’s playbook is.
 DPS players might want to check with others to find out when their cooldowns are lined up and used.
 Same thing with healing assignments.
 Some encounters have them planned out in advance and others are more reactive.

 Did you screw up somehow?
 Own it.
 With the transparency of Warcraft Logs and how there’s always someone in raid streaming these days, chances are your mistake will get caught and dissected.
 No point in lying about it if you knew you were the root cause.
 It’s a different story though if you’re unsure, and this is one of those things where you go back up to the previous point about asking questions.
-Chances are, applying to a CE guild means you’re trying to advance upwards which means you’ll be exposed to some encounters and abilities that you might not necessarily have seen before.
+Applying to a CE guild means you’re trying to advance upwards which means you’ll be exposed to some encounters and abilities that you might not necessarily have seen before.
 If you’re asked what got you and you’re able to identify both what it was and what you can do about it, then you’ll impress.

 Don’t go too far though.
-Don’t need to regale the raid with a life story of how time seem to have slowed and you were unable to run away from your Thing From Beyond.
+Don’t need to regale the raid with a life story of how time seems to have slowed and you were unable to run away from your Thing From Beyond.
 Keep it short and succinct.

 Seriously, c’mon.
 You’re a guest in the guild until you’re really accepted.
 Even if you’re right and they’re wrong a billion times over, arguing about something during raid is almost never a good idea.
 If it’s worth bringing up, delay it until after raid is over in private.
 I’ve seen too many people try to pull, “Back in my old guild, we used to do X.” First of all, that’s nice, but the method being used is the current approach that’s been decided.
 Overhauling a strategy is one of those things that can wait until later.
 Proving that someone else killed you instead of you failing a mechanic can wait until later.
 Respect the raid’s time.